whereitrackmyfiles/cyberxsecurity-ELK_Project/README.md

 - Web-3 - 10.0.0.7

 We have installed the following Beats on these machines:
-- Metricbeats version 7.6.1
+- Metricbeat version 7.6.1
-- Filebeats version 7.6.1
+- Filebeat version 7.6.1

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects information about file system based from system logs.
 It is helpful in determining changes like apache errors.